-With attack power, you can attack your opponents’ life points directly, and last player standing wins.
+With attack power, you can attack your opponents’ life points directly, and the last player standing wins.
 Players can also buy space station cards that give bonuses and act as a buffer for your life points.
-Players will have to destroy any space stations you control if they want to attack your life points.
+Players have to destroy any space stations you control if they want to attack your life points.

 There are several factions in Star Realms that have their own individual strengths.

 Trade Federation: The Trade Federation are all about subjugating the Gungan race on Naboo.

 Wait, sorry.
 Wrong world.

 The Trade Federation generates massive income and has cards that increase your life points.

 Blobs: Think swarm.
-Blob cards will increase your attack and allow you to discard cards in the buy row.
+Blob cards increase your attack and allow you to discard cards in the buy row.

-Empire: The Empire will give you access to a lot of combat power very quickly.
+Empire: The Empire gives you access to a lot of combat power very quickly.
 Their cards also tend to force other players to discard cards.
 Taxes, amirite?

 Machine Cult: The machine cult cards are full of bases and allow you to trash cards in your deck.

 Each faction plays to its strength, but you’re never limited to one faction.
 You can buy cards from any faction that’s on the buy row.
-However, some of the cards will give combo bonuses if you play multiple cards from the same faction, giving you the incentive to specialize in only one or two factions.
+However, some of the cards give combo bonuses if you play multiple cards from the same faction, giving you the incentive to specialize in only one or two factions.